Jay-Idrees/UPenn-CyberSecurity-Terminal/Readme.md

 ```
 awk -F, '{print $2}' file_containing_logs > newfile
 ```
-Here -F is an option for field separation -here I am instructing to identify fields based on the separation by commas
+Here -F is an option for field separation -here I am instructing to identify fields based on the separation by commas <br>
+Similarly for separation by space

+`nano`
+## Using the file editor nano